xanthousphoenix/sass-spec/README.md

 Contains a test suite, helper script, and testing script.
 By their powers combined, you should be able to test sass files.

+NOTE: This repo is deprecated, use hcatlin/sass-spec for a more up-to-date version.

 test suite
 ==========